The Evolving Economic Effects of COVID-19 Among Smallholder Farmers and Agro-dealers in Rural Kenya

 The results of PAD’s survey are intended to assist policymakers and the development community at-large to track the evolving economic and social effects of COVID-19.
 By conducting surveys with the same population over time, we are able to monitor shifts in reported welfare and expectations among smallholder farmers and agro-dealers in rural Kenya.

 Between April 29 and June 2, PAD interviewed 973 crop farmers and 483 agro-dealers.
 Interviews of farmers and agro-dealers covered 44 and 40 counties, respectively.
-The farmers interviewed were 58% male, 41 years old on average, and 79% grew maize as their primary crop.
-The agro-dealers interviewed owned Small to Mid-size Enterprises (SMEs), employing an average of two employees and averaging 1.3 million Kenyan Shillings (KSH – approximately US$12,000) in annual sales.
+The farmers interviewed were 58% male, 41 years old on average, and 80% grew maize as the primary crop.
+The agro-dealers interviewed were 68% male and 46-years-old on average, owned Small to Mid-size Enterprises (SMEs), employing an average of two employees and averaging 1.3 million Kenyan Shillings (KSH – approximately US$12,000) in annual sales.

 During the second round of data collection, PAD interviewed a total of 427 agro-dealers across 40 counties, including 248 who participated in R1 and 179 who only completed the R2 survey.
 The total sample was 72% male, 45-years-old on average, and had an average of 1.5 employees and 1.3 million Kenya Shillings (KSH, or approximately US$12,000) in annual sales.